andr-ew/rpls/lib/doc/patch-notes.md

 # patch notes

-## bad at dancing

-in rhythmic scenarios, playing an instrument into rpls is almost like having a digital companion playing along with you at divisions & multiples of the tempo. try playing your instrument and matching up your tempo with that of rpls (it's ok to dance).

-**input:** small plucked or percussive instrument
+watch the full video: [link]

+## 1. one osc band

+[video]

+independent record & playback rates set up one-to-many relationship with any sound. with two playheads both duplicating the input signal, things can get dense quickly – rpls shines with a sparse input signal. a single voice becomes a symphony, with rpls adding the bassline and the treble, at rhythmic multiples & divitions of the source.

+**input:** monophonic sine wave melody, synced to global clock

 **key settings**
-- clock tempo: 60bpm, or whatever tempo you're feeling
-- clock mult: 1.0, or whatever tempo you're feeling
+- clock mult: 4.0
 - mix
   - vol 1: 0.5
   - vol 2: 1.0
 - feedback
-  - rec > rec: 0.5
+  - rec > rec: 0
   - 1 > rec: 0
   - 2 > rec: 0
 - rates